Volunteering at Alexandria Archaeology

 - Sign up for eNews: Select alerts from Alexandria Archaeology to keep up-to-date on events and opportunities.

 If you cannot Volunteer

-If you are younger than 16, or do not have the time to volunteer regularly, you may be interested in attending events such as Summer Camp, Family Dig Days and Site Tours, or you may want to participate through the Friends of Alexandria Archaeology.
+If you are younger than 16, or do not have the time to volunteer regularly, you may be interested in attending events such as Summer Camp or Site Tours, or you may want to participate through the Friends of Alexandria Archaeology.

 Please note that some positions may not be available.
-For instance, digging is seasonal, and other positions may already be filled.
+Volunteer needs are often seasonal or project-based, and other positions may already be filled.
 If we can not meet your needs right away for a rewarding volunteer experience, you may want to consider volunteering at another Alexandria museum.
-And be sure to join check our Calendar of Events Calendar link for festivals, lectures, "Java Jolts" and other fun and interesting ways to participate while you await the next orientation.
+And be sure to join check our Calendar of Events Calendar link for festivals, lectures, and other fun and interesting ways to participate while you await the next orientation.